Lenovo ThinkPad X1 Carbon (Gen 9) review: Flirting with perfection

 For years, the X1 Carbon was so far ahead of its competitors that Lenovo simply released the same system with new internals.
 But the business laptop landscape has evolved and budding competition is keeping Lenovo on its toes.
 The X1 Carbon Gen 9 is the company's answer to those capable competitors.
 It adopts modern trends, including a 16:10 display, and combines them with the latest Intel processors and a larger battery.

-Yes, there are excellent alternatives like the Dell Latitude 9420 2-in-1 and HP EliteBook x360 1040 G7, but the X1 Carbon remains the best overall package due in large part to the updates made in this latest model.
+Yes, there are excellent alternatives on the market like the Dell Latitude 9420 2-in-1 and HP EliteBook x360 1040 G7, but the X1 Carbon remains the best overall package due in large part to the updates made in this latest model.